ChevronETC/JetPackWaveFD.jl/docs/src/index.md

 ## See Also
 * `WaveFD` single time step modeling implementations wrapping high performance C++ kernels.
+* `Source Wavelets` section in the `WaveFD` documentation, discussing a selection of wavelets commonly used in seismic modeling.
 * `JetPackWaveDevito` package, implementing these same 6 operators using the Devito domain specific language (https://www.devitoproject.org/).

 ## References